The Serial Listener listens for data via a specified serial device.

 Log Transaction Data Base64 – if enabled, logs transaction data body as Base64.

 Log Transaction Attribute – if enabled, logs transaction attributes.

-Log All Attributes: if enable, no attributes will be filtered
+Log All Attributes – if enabled, no attributes will be filtered.

-Allowed Attributes: attributes which are allowed to be logged
+Allowed Attributes – attributes that are allowed to be logged.

 On the Inactivity you can specify: